Austinjnr/bank-of-flatiron-codeChallenge/README.md

 # Bank of Flatiron
 This a web application of flatiron Bank built in react, to access the platform <a href="https://roaring-kulfi-5201c7.netlify.app/">follow this link.</a>

+/*when i try accessing the site via the deployed link transactions are not been displayed but via npm start all is okay*/

 ## Description

 For this week, I was building a React application that displays a